 I have here two aperture series; one with balls to the edge of frame, another with the balls central.

 So what do we learn from these two series?
 Mainly good things.
 First, although there are traces of onion rings, on the whole the balls are relatively free of onion ring artefacts for a lens with four aspherical surfaces (two elements).
 Not as good as the fancy smooth asphericals in a GM lens, but far from the worst I’ve seen.
-[EDIT: other samples I’ve seen posted how worse onion rings than my samples.
-They can be dependent on conditions] Second the cats eye effect is largely gone by f2, and is not too bad for a lens of this speed wide open.
+The crops above are not the very worst case scenario, but in fact they are more extreme than anything I’ve encountered in real world shooting.
+Second, the cats eye effect is largely gone by f2, and is not too bad for a lens of this speed wide open.
 As you stop down you can see the decagonal shape of the aperture, even from f2, but that is the price you pay for the straight blades that give you nice sunstars.
 I don’t find this very distracting.